dat3Cph/spring2025/docs/jpa_part1/exercises/JpaLifecycleAndAnnotationExercise.md

 _In all the methods above, remember to open and close the `EntityManager` and `EntityManagerFactory` objects._
 _You can use either the `try-with-resources` or the `finally` block to close the objects._

-***
+### Document your code

-1. [ ] In all the methods above, write small comments that explains when an object is transient, detached, removed or managed.
+1. In all the methods above, write small comments that explains when an object is transient, detached, removed or managed.
 (See example below)

     ```java
         public static void main(String[] args) {
             // entity is in transient state
             Student student = new Student("Michelle", "Schmidt", "schmidt@mail.com", 30);
         }

         public static void createStudent(Student student) {